Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 Case Study 1: Sarah’s Successful Life Insurance Application

 Sarah is an overweight individual who decided to apply for life insurance.
 Despite her weight, she has been improving her health, including following a healthy diet and exercise plan and regularly visiting her doctor.
-Sarah applied for life insurance and provided all the necessary information about her health and lifestyle.
+Sarah applied for life insurance coverage and provided all the necessary information about her health and lifestyle.

 The insurance company reviewed her application and considered her overall health and commitment to improving her well-being.
 Sarah was approved for life insurance at a standard rating, which means she received coverage at a reasonable premium rate.
 This case study demonstrates that overweight individuals who actively work on improving their health can still qualify for life insurance.